-Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
+Basis of accounting determines when transactions are recorded in the financial records and reported on the basic financial statements.
 Government-wide financial statements are prepared using the accrual basis of accounting.
+Proprietary and fiduciary funds also use the accrual basis of accounting.
 Governmental funds use the modified accrual basis of accounting.
-Fiduciary funds also use the accrual basis of accounting.
-Differences in the accrual and the modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred revenue, and in the presentation of expenses versus expenditures.
+Differences in the accrual and the modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred inflows/outflows of resources, and in the presentation of expenses versus expenditures.